RedBaron80/devops-assesment/README.md

 When a master's Pull Request is opened, the unit tests are run.
 If they fail, the branch protection rule would not allow to merge.

 ### Build & deploy when PR merged
-When a PR is merged, The docker image is created and published in the first job.
+When a PR is merged, two jobs are run one after the other.
+The docker image is created and published in the first job.
 If succeded, it gets deployed in the ECS cluster.

 ## Troubles I faced

 1 - The branch protection rules are not enforced if not upgraded to a higher plan
 ![Branch protection rule not enforced](docs/branch.png "Branch protection rule")

-2 - I could not read or create log groups due to lack of permissions.
+2 - I could use a TAG to deploy to ECS when pushing to a branch, but not when merging a PR.
+Using the commit SHA instead (I try to avoid using "latest" as much as I can)

-3 - I could not make a proper image tag when building the image in github actions.
+3 - I could not read or create log groups due to lack of permissions.
+Not blocking.